stanmart/ValueOfIntermediation/README.md

 # The value of intermediation

-Contains the papers "The Value of Being Indispensible", "Hybrid platforms and bargaining power" and related materials.
+Contains the papers "The Value of Being Indispensable", "Hybrid platforms and bargaining power" and related materials.
 The main outputs are the following:

- * `out/paper/paper.pdf`: The latest version of "The Value of Being Indispensible"
+ * `out/paper/paper.pdf`: The latest version of "The Value of Being Indispensable"
  * `out/paper/application.pdf`: The latest version of "Hybrid platforms and bargaining power"
  * `out/presentation/*.html`: a number of revealjs presentations about the project